pachyderm/pachyderm/doc/fundamentals/append_overwrite.rst

 With this configuration, the ``my-pipeline`` repo will always be a copy of the ``my-data`` repo.
 Where it gets interesting is in the view of jobs processed.
-Let’s say you have two data files and you use the ``put-file`` command to load both of those into my-data
+Let’s say you have two data files and you use the ``put file`` command to load both of those into my-data

 ::

-   $ pachctl put-file my-data master -f my-data-file-1.txt -f my-data-file-2.txt
+   $ pachctl put file my-data@master -f my-data-file-1.txt -f my-data-file-2.txt

 Listing jobs will show that the job had 2 input datums, something like
 this:

 ::

-   $ pachctl list-job
+   $ pachctl list job
    ID                               PIPELINE    STARTED        DURATION           RESTART PROGRESS  DL       UL       STATE 0517ff33742a4fada32d8d43d7adb108 my-pipeline 20 seconds ago Less than a second 0       2 + 0 / 2 3.218KiB 3.218KiB success

 What if you had defined the pipeline to use the “/” glob, instead?
-That ``list-job`` output would’ve showed one datum, because it treats the entire input directory as one datum.
+That ``list job`` output would’ve showed one datum, because it treats the entire input directory as one datum.

 ::

-   $ pachctl list-job
+   $ pachctl list job
    ID                               PIPELINE    STARTED        DURATION           RESTART PROGRESS  DL       UL       STATE aa436dbb53ba4cee9baaf84a1cc6717a my-pipeline 19 seconds ago Less than a second 0       1 + 0 / 1 3.218KiB 3.218KiB success